Malvern trailer park hit with possible tornadoes, severe damage - NewsBreak

 As a result of the storm, several pieces of homes can now be seen in the trees across the street.

-Many residents in the park say once those possible tornados hit they felt their homes shift with the power of the storm.WATCH: Drone video shows tornado damage in Chelsea
+Many residents in the park say once those possible tornados hit they felt their homes shift with the power of the storm.Biden extends student loan freeze through August

 Several homes have received extensive damage, including walls being ripped off, foundations being shifted, and one home being lifted from the ground.